 This rule will apply if the association:

-is wound up under part 10 of the Act; and
+is wound up under the Act; and

 has surplus assets after satisfying clause 8.

 The surplus assets must not be distributed among the Individual Members of the association.

 The surplus assets must be given or transferred to the Clubs affiliated to the Branch on a basis to be determined by SLSQ or if those associations also cease to exist then to SLSQ.